gatsbyjs/gatsby/docs/blog/2018-12-17-turning-the-static-dynamic/index.md

   - web apps
   - applications
   - beyond static
 excerpt: Gatsby is great for not only static sites but also traditional web applications.
-You can add authentication and serverless functionality up and running incredibly quickly with Netlify - here's how.
+You can add authentication and serverless functionality and get up and running incredibly quickly with Netlify - here's how.
 ---

 [In a recent Reactiflux interview](https://www.reactiflux.com/transcripts/gatsby-team/), the Gatsby team was asked this question: